GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

 !!! danger "Critical Bug - Read Me"

-    === "Bug Details"
+    === "What is the problem?"
-        - Corrosion sentries [10] and [12] **cannot** be registered properly at the Zone 10 Fountain (Fortress 3rd Floor Arrival).
-If you exit using the nearby portal you will have to do everything over again from the Fortress 2F Minor Harken (Zone 9 Harken)
+        - Corrosion sentries [10] and [12] _cannot_ be registered properly at the Zone 10 Fountain (Fortress 3rd Floor Arrival)
+        - Normally you would reach the Fountain and take the nearby portal to register
-        - The registration node is _reaching_ the GWO fight.
+        - The actual registration node is reaching the GWO 3 fight.
 You do not have to kill him or survive the battle.
 You can let your MC die and "Accept Death" to speed things up
-        - The guide sections of [10] and [12] have been updated for more detailed steps
         - This bug has been present since A3 launched and it is unlikely that it will be fixed in a future patch

     === "How to Register"

         Cursed Wheel Settings: